Labels

 To avoid the imperfect

-There can be a desire to do things perfectly and because that is hard therefore the task is put off
+There can be a desire to do things perfectly and because that is hard therefore the task is put off.
+As effort indicates that this may not be perfect.

 To avoid losing your identity